 Increasing need of tools for remote workers

 This migration to digital working spaces, remote employment and flexible hours doesn’t seem to be slowing down.
-For example, according to a US federal government report, 47% of its workforce (1,020,034 people) were eligible to work remotely; whereas a recent Department for Business survey showed that more than 90% of its analysed companies offered flexible working of some kind.
+For example, according to a US federal government report, 47% of its workforce (1,020,034 people) were eligible to work remotely; whereas a recent Department for Business survey showed that more than 90% of its analyzed companies offered flexible working of some kind.

 Alongside advanced tools for remote workers, this shift in work culture and environment is largely down to the benefits it brings to both employees and businesses.
 Not only does a more flexible workforce reduce office rent and company overheads, it creates a happier workforce.
 When comparing home workers to daily commuters, the UK Office of National Statistics found commuters to have lower life satisfaction, lower levels of happiness and higher anxiety.